thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ## Postgres only performance

-### t3.medium (2 vCPUs Intel, 4 GiB, EBS GP3) + Postgres - 5k devices, 1k msg/sec, 3k tps
+### Postgres - 1000 msg/sec

-5000 devices, MQTT, 1000 msg/sec, 3000 telemetry/sec, postgres, in-memory queue
+Load configuration: 5000 devices, MQTT, 1000 msg/sec, 3000 telemetry/sec, postgres, in-memory queue.
+Instance: AWS t3.medium (2 vCPUs Intel, 4 GiB, EBS GP3)

 Estimated cost 19$ EC2 + x$ CPU burst + 8$ EBS GP3 100GB = 30$/mo

-CPU 27%.
-This is good setup up to 1000 msg/sec

 System can survive and run stable with an up to x3 message rate (3000 msg/sec).
 Cloud provider will charge you against CPU burst, but the production will up and running fine.

-Note: t3.medium is a burstable cloud instance with a base level performance 20% of CPU load.
-When you idle, unused CPU time accumulated.
+Note: t3.medium is a **burstable instance** with a base level performance 20% of CPU load.
+When you idle, unused CPU time accumulated up to max limit.
-So please, design your instance to use below 20%
+So please, design your instance to use below 20% in average.

 Tip: Enable Unlimited mode in credit specification to get a good performance at first steps and survive extra load above the limit (additional charges may apply).
-At the first start you have 0 credits to burst CPU up and the system is throttled down to baseline 20% CPU.
-So the first setup is quite slow without "unlimited mode".
+Without unlimited mode at the first start you have 0 credits to burst CPU up and the system is throttled down to baseline 20% CPU.
+That will cause the first setup is quite slow without "unlimited mode".
-The standard mode will throttle you down in favour to keep you budget, but that is not for a stable production

 ![AWS enable unlimited mode in credit specification](../../../images/reference/performance-aws-instances/method/t3-medium/postgres/aws-credit-spec-unlimited-mode.png)

-Thingsboard docker-compose
+Here the Thingsboard docker-compose to reproduce this test.

 ```bash
 version: '3'
 services: